dwyl/phoenix-ecto-append-only-log-example/README.md

 end
 ```

-But now, if we try to run our tests:
+If we try to run our tests,
+we will see the following error:

 ```
 1) test update item in database (Append.AddressTest)